 This will be the eighth of our folk music, dance and song summer school – for all ages and abilities – led by a crack team of tutors who have detailed knowledge and extensive experience of a wide spectrum of folk music.
-Jo Freya is not available to join us this year due to other work commitments, so our tutors’ responsibilities have changed a little; Carolyn Robson will be leading the vocal workshops, Sophy Ball will be leading the fiddle group and Kerry Fletcher will be leading the dancers as before.
+We weren’t expecting Jo Freya to be available to join us this year due to other work commitments, so our tutors’ responsibilities have changed a little: Carolyn Robson will be leading the vocal workshops, Sophy Ball will be leading the fiddle group and Kerry Fletcher will be leading the dancers as before.
 David Delarre joins us to lead the guitar tuition, Paul Hutchinson returns to lead the accordion group, while Kevin Dempsey ‘changes hats’ to lead the mixed-instrument ensemble.
 We’re sticking with this plan – though are pleased to announce that Jo WILL now be joining us to offer support throughout.
 Expect the usual mix of dance, song, fiddle, accordion, guitar and mixed-instrument, with a programme that’s fluid enough for you to move from group to group should you wish.
 Throughout the week, we will work towards a full-group ensemble piece, with the whole summer school, a powerful way of bringing everything we do, and all the participants together, in one shared experience, allowing you to learn about how to structure a performance, work together, use all levels of skills (in small and large groups) – and create something that’s amazing and all inclusive!

 “Friendly and welcoming group of people, plenty of laughs, energetic dancing and really enjoyable sessions in the bar afterwards!”
 Participant

 Who’s it For?

 Singers, dancers and musicians of all ages and levels of experience; there’s something for everyone!
 Please let us know your preferred main group when booking – but be assured, you’ll be able to move between groups should you wish!

 - Mixed instrument Band